Hepatic disorders in pregnancy may be

 Intrahepatic cholestasis is suspected based on symptoms.
 The most sensitive and specific laboratory finding is a fasting total serum bile acid level of > 10 mmol/L. This finding may be the only biochemical abnormality present.
 Fetal demise is more likely when the fasting total bile acid level is > 40 mmol/L.

-Ursodeoxycholic acid (UDCA) 5 mg/kg po bid or tid (or up to 7.5 mg/kg bid) is the drug of choice.
+Ursodeoxycholic acid (UDCA) 5 mg/kg po 2 or 3 times a day (or up to 7.5 mg/kg twice a day) is the drug of choice.
 It helps lessen the severity of symptoms and normalize biochemical markers of liver function; however, it does not decrease the incidence of fetal complications.
+Definitive treatment is delivery of the fetus.

 This rare, poorly understood disorder occurs near term, sometimes with preeclampsia.
 Patients may have an inherited defect in mitochondrial fatty acid beta-oxidation (which provides energy for skeletal and cardiac muscle); risk of fatty liver of pregnancy is 20 times higher in women with a mutation affecting long-chain 3-hydroxyacyl-CoA dehydrogenase (LCHAD), particularly the G1528C mutation on one or both alleles (autosomally inherited).